 Located in CoMotion Labs technology incubator near UW’s campus, the BECU FinTech Incubator has been host to eleven fintech startups since its inception.
 The incubator opened with fintech startups Noonum, an AI-powered investor business intelligence research platform, and Routable, a secure invoice and bill payment platform.
 Since then, Routable has raised $46M with its recent Series B funding of $30M, while Noonum was accepted into the EvoNexus Silicon Valley FinTech Incubator earlier this year, a significant achievement as only 5% of applicants are accepted.

 Winners of the 2019 competition were Attunely, which uses machine learning to increase yield of the accounts receivable collection process, and Finclusive, a hybrid financial/regulatory technology company.
 The three winning teams in 2020 included identity verification startup Cozera, credit score app flub, and mobile payment app QUUE.
-Last year’s winners were Stack, which teaches teens how to responsibly invest in cryptocurrencies, Pay Your Tuition Funds, which provides innovative solutions for families to finance higher education, savings and rewards app Joola, and Bumper, an investment app aimed at Gen Z teenagers.
+The 2021 winners were Stack, which teaches teens how to responsibly invest in cryptocurrencies, Pay Your Tuition Funds, which provides innovative solutions for families to finance higher education, savings and rewards app Joola, and Bumper, an investment app aimed at Gen Z teenagers.
 Last year Asa, Honeycomb Credit, NetGiver, and Pocketnest were awarded membership.